Tivoli, New York

 Tivoli is a village in Dutchess County, New York, United States.
 The population is 1,012, according to the 2020 census.
 The village, which was incorporated in 1872 from parts of Upper Red Hook Landing and Madalin, is the northernmost settlement in the county, located in the northwestern part of the town of Red Hook.
-It is part of the Kiryas Joel-Poughkeepsie-Newburgh, NY Metropolitan Statistical Area as well as the larger New York-Newark-Bridgeport, NY-NJ-CT-PA Combined Statistical Area.
+It is part of the Kiryas Joel–Poughkeepsie–Newburgh metropolitan area as well as the larger New York metropolitan area.
 It is entirely within the Hudson River Historic District, a National Historic Landmark.
 The village is accessible via New York State Route 9G at an intersection with Dutchess County Route 78.

 The Kaatsbaan Cultural Center is located within the village boundaries.
 It was once known as the Kaatsbaan International Dance Center.